Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective quantum thermalization

-While individual systems evolve via Eq.~\eqref{Eq:thermFinal}, the master equations for the evolution of ensembles is given by:
+While individual systems remain pure and evolve via Eq.~\eqref{Eq:thermFinal}, the master equations for the evolution of ensembles is given by:

 The above master equations evolve density (statistical) operators via the GKSL generator, $\Lambda_\chi$ which may be further simplified as $\Lambda_\chi (\hat{\rho}) \equiv \hat{\chi}_E - \hat{\rho}$ showing explicitly that it does not arise from a Martingale process.
 Together, Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final} realize a physically viable model of objective quantum thermalization (OQT) for isolated and macroscopic quantum systems.
 Since $\mathcal{N}$ scales with the system size, the effect of the modifications is larger for more macroscopic systems, thus admitting a quantum-to-classical transition with end states converging to classical, equilibrated configurations~\cite{aritroPhD,Bassi_03_PhyRep}.
-When the (commuting) limits, $\alpha\to0$ and $\mathcal{N}\ll\infty$ hold, standard quantum dynamics is recovered.
-When $\mathcal{N}\to\infty$, the limits do not commute in the dynamics of Eq~\eqref{Eq:Therm_master_Final}.
-In the case that $\lim_{\displaystyle \mathcal{N}\to\infty}\,\,\lim_{\displaystyle \alpha\to0}$, i.e the thermodynamic limit is taken later, standard quantum mechanics is again recovered.
-However, when the thermodynamic limit is approached first, i.e. $\lim_{\displaystyle\alpha\to0}\,\,\lim_{\displaystyle\mathcal{N}\to\infty}\,$, any tiny $\alpha$ can yield observable effects in the dynamics, similar to spontaneous symmetry breaking~\cite{Wezel_SSBlecturenotes,aritro3,aritro2,aritroPhD,aritro1,WezelBerry}.